StaticMania/keep-vue/content/docs/components/tabs.md

 ---
 title: "Tab"
-description: "The Tab Group Component in the Keep React allows you to organize and display content in a tabbed interface.
+description: "The Tab Group Component in the Keep Vue allows you to organize and display content in a tabbed interface.
 It provides a convenient way to switch between different sections or views within a single container."
 ---

 ## Default Tabs